Last update: January 20, 2022

-As always, it is absolutely vital that all Special Olympics BC members take the protocols seriously and personally commit to following them.
-Thank you for continuing to take responsibility and follow the protocols, in order to keep yourself safe, keep each other safe, and keep Special Olympics programs safe for all.
+It is absolutely vital that all Special Olympics BC members take these protocols seriously and personally commit to following them.
+Thank you for continuing to take responsibility and follow these requirements, in order to keep yourself safe, keep each other safe, and keep Special Olympics programs safe for all.

 - 2021-22 registration forms for athletes, coaches, and volunteers